applebiter/gnatwriter/README.md

 Internally, the method uses the `json` module and dumps() method to serialize the objects, so the output is formatted as very human-readable JSON.

+Noveler also exports Story and Character objects to plain text files, mainly to use as input for the LLM tools.
+Noveler uses the Ollama ecosystem and supporting libraries to deliver a Retrieval-Augmented Generation session wherein the user may talk to the LLM about a story and/or characters.
+The ability to export Events and Locations is not yet supported but will be in future releases.

 More documentation will be forthcoming.